cjrieth/DubsBot/README.md

 ### Prompt Engineering

-DubsBot largely follows standard assistant behavior, save for its disposition to bark.
+DubsBot largely follows standard assistant behavior, save for its predisposition to bark.

 ## Limitations 🙅‍♂️